tysonmcnulty/cv/README.md

 ## About Me

-I'm a software engineer, consultant, and people manager with a passion for finding useful solutions to challenging problems.
+I'm a software engineer, consultant, and people manager with a passion for problem solving, team building, and lifelong learning.

-I feel deeply rewarded when my work enhances someone's life or makes the world a better place.
-For many years, I've mostly been making software to bring that about, but recently, it's involved some people management as well.
+I feel deeply rewarded when my work enhances lives or makes the world a better place.
 I do my best work when I am part of a team that is diverse, motivated, ethical, curious, and kind.

 I live near Boston, Massachusetts, and I currently work at [VMware Tanzu Labs](https://tanzu.vmware.com/tanzu).
 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/tyson-mcnulty-611146b/); I use he/him pronouns.